-This bill is similar to the McCain - Bingaman Compromise that resulted in S 409, which passed in the Senate Energy and Natural Resources Committee in December of 2009.
-However, there are several important differences that make this version much worse.
+This bill is nearly identical to HR 1904 which died without passage at the end of the last Congress.
 The bill is not in the interest of citizens of the United States; it serves only one purpose - to make it easier for two foreign mining companies - Rio Tinto and BHP-Billiton - to export valuable American natural resources overseas and reap huge profits at taxpayer expense.
 The following is a section by section narration of H.R.
-1904 looking at the major features and shortcomings of the bill.
+687 looking at the major features and shortcomings of the bill.

-This is the short title of the bill - the "Southeast Arizona Land Exchange and Conservation Act of 2011," and the table of contents.
+This is the short title of the bill - the "Southeast Arizona Land Exchange and Conservation Act of 2013," and the table of contents.